Major Planning Scheme Amendment 7 - Business Improvement and Innovation

 This PowerPoint was presented in the general council meeting and summarises what occurred during and post consultation.

 Council officers posted a personalised response to every person who made a submission on 15 December 2023.
 Landholders who were affected by a proposed change to a zone or introduction of a precinct will also receive a letter (via Australia Post) advising the outcome for their specific property.
-Keep an eye on your mailbox for these!

 The revised amendment package was submitted to the Minister for Housing, Local Government and Planning on 18 December 2023.
+This package can also be reviewed in the “Documents and Information Sheets” section.

 How to view the amendment

-Private appointments can be arranged by contacting council's Strategic Land Use team on 1300 242 686 or via an email to planningscheme@chrc.qld.gov.au.
+For enquiries, please contact council's Strategic Land Use team on 1300 242 686 or via an email to tplanning@chrc.qld.gov.au.

 • Get your copy of the Public Consultation Summary Report (Part 1)